JustinMShea/ExpectedReturns/README.md

 provide current professional grade market data for validating these approaches in the midst of the current crisis.

-Ultimately, your work will be organized into an open source `R` package which complements the book, with examples as vignettes that academics, practitioners, and hobbyists alike can use for expanding their research and/or portfolio management.
+Ultimately, your work will be organized into an open source `R` package.
+The package will complement the book, and provide data, functions, and example to guide academics, practitioners, and hobbyists in the `R` community who wish to apply and expand on these solutions for their own research or portfolio management endeavors.

 Students engaged in this project will obtain a deep understanding of:
 i) Data science for finance
 ii) Quantitative risk management
 iii) Quantitative portfolio management across asset classes

-## Sections of the text of interest.
+## Areas of Interest

 We'll focus on three broad sections with specific subsection to explore